FHIR/sql-on-fhir-v2/input/pagecontent/StructureDefinition-ViewDefinition-notes.md

 }
 ```

-The above example uses `forEach` to select different data elements from the resources to be unioned.
+The above example uses `forEach` to select different data elements from the resources to be included in the union.
 For other use cases, it is possible to define the columns directly
 in the `select`.
 See the [PatientAndContactAddressUnion example](Binary-PatientAndContactAddressUnion.html) for a complete version of the above.

 The columns produced from the `unionAll` list are effectively added to the parent `select`, following any other columns from its parent for column ordering.
 See the [column ordering](#column-ordering) section below for details.